gpostill/AIME25-AI-Workshop/Case Study Overview.md

 ## 📖 Case Study Scenario

 **Scenario:**
 You have been asked to develop a model that automates the ordering of the initial set of tests needed in the emergency department of your local hospital.
-The AI system achieves 92% overall accuracy but has been found to perform worse in certain patient subgroups.
+It can be used for a range of medical conditions and will prompt the traige nurse and responsible physician depending on the information they input into the chart.
+The model also displays confidence level.
+The healthcare professional can then activate the ordering of subsequent tests.
+The AI system achieves **92% overall accuracy** in validation.

 Your task is to explore the implications of different model architectures for this clinical setting, especially as it pertains to fairness, explainability, and generalizability.